About our index

 |Year||GDP per capita||CIW|

 Our base year for tracking data is 1994, due to the majority of health statistics drawn from the various cycles of the National Population Health Survey which began in 1994.
-Selection of 2014 as our final year of review was determined by the latest full set of data across all eight domains.
+Selection of 2014 as our final year of review for our 2016 report was determined by the availability of the most comprehensive set of data across all eight domains.
 To create comparable index values from our raw data values, the baseline values of each of the 64 headline indicators has been set at 100.
 Positive percentage changes for each one indicate some improvement in wellbeing while negative percentage changes indicate some deterioration.

 A more detailed description of the methodology can be found in the full technical composite paper (PDF).